AstudilloJuanF/sharerbox/README.md

 ```
 4. Save Changes and reload your site.

-* All done, sharerbox will be now enabled on your site.
+* All done, sharerbox will now be enabled on your site.

 ## Options:

 ### Icons

-* **Social-Networks:** `'site1, site2, site3'` A string list of social-network names separated by spaces of commas.
+* **Social-Networks:** `'site1, site2, site3'` A list of social-network names separated by spaces of commas.

 ### Setting Icons